slh1973/https-github.com-infusionsoft-api-oauth-php-lumen/readme.md

 	- an introduction to using and understanding OAuth with the Infusionsoft PHP SDK
 	- demonstrate how to decouple authorization and data requests

-This example is built in PHP on top of the Laravel Lumen framework.
-Why do an example like this inside a framework?
-Many production implementations require integration with an existing code base, and this demonstration illustrates how you can best utilize the features of the PHP SDK to your advantage.
+This application is built in PHP on top of the Laravel Lumen framework.
+Why create an example application like this atop a framework?
+Many Infusionsoft API implementations require integration with an existing application, and this example illustrates how you can best utilize the features of the PHP SDK with existing code.
 The Lumen framework itself is extremely light, fast, and has a number of features built in that make our examples cleaner and easier to understand, including built in composer support and autoloading.

+This is also a great base to fork and turn into a full-fledged Infusionsoft integration.

 ## Getting Started